FOOLSLULLABY/FOOLSLULLABY/README.md

 **PARTIAL MAIN:** [@WhenTheSUNdreams](https://github.com/WhenTheSUNdreams)

 '^' Greetings!!
 Just call me whatever fits from this list:
-> '^' 1x, 'keeper, Doom, Fade, Dree, Bagel.
+> '^' 1x,'keeper, Doom, Fade, Gebura, Bagel.
 Or, if you prefer to call me something else, let me know beforehand!

 '^' The TOP 4 skins you'll see me as: